aspose-html/Aspose.HTML-Products/html/en/net/conversion/html-to-bmp/_index.md

 1. Use the [ConvertHTML()](https://apireference.aspose.com/html/net/aspose.html.converters/converter/converthtml/) method of the Converter class to save HTML as a BMP file.
 You need to pass the HTMLDocument, ImageSaveOptions, and output file path to the ConvertHTML() method.
 1. The BMP file will be saved to the specified path.

+<script class="ld-howto" type="application/ld+json">{"@context":"http://schema.org/","@type":"HowTo","name":"How to create color palette","image":"https://products.aspose.app/img/howto.png","totalTime":"PT1M","estimatedCost":{"@type":"MonetaryAmount","currency":"USD","value":"0"},"supply":[{"@type":"HowToSupply","name":"Create color combinations and save palettes with HEX color codes."}],"tool":[{"@type":"HowToTool","name":"Color Wheel"}],"step":[{"@type":"HowToStep","name":"Drag and click your cursor inside the Color Wheel area to highlight the color.
+Click the Color Wheel area again to generate a new one.
+Create paints as many as you need.","text":"Drag and click your cursor inside the Color Wheel area to highlight the color.
+Click the Color Wheel area again to generate a new one.
+Create paints as many as you need.","image":"https://products.aspose.app/html/assets/howto/color-wheel/step0.png","url":"html/color-wheel#howto"},{"@type":"HowToStep","name":"You can set the contrast and brightness for the selected color to achieve the desired result.","text":"You can set the contrast and brightness for the selected color to achieve the desired result.","image":"https://products.aspose.app/html/assets/howto/color-wheel/step1.png","url":"html/color-wheel#howto"},{"@type":"HowToStep","name":"To create a palette, click on the “Add to palette“ button: the chosen color will appear in the palette area.
+If you want to delete a paint, click the “Remove“ button.","text":"To create a palette, click on the “Add to palette“ button: the chosen color will appear in the palette area.
+If you want to delete a paint, click the “Remove“ button.","image":"https://products.aspose.app/html/assets/howto/color-wheel/step2.png","url":"html/color-wheel#howto"},{"@type":"HowToStep","name":"Color Wheel app generates a set of paints in HEX color codes.
+You can save HEX codes of the palette as HTML, CSS or JSON files.","text":"Color Wheel app generates a set of paints in HEX color codes.
+You can save HEX codes of the palette as HTML, CSS or JSON files.","image":"https://products.aspose.app/html/assets/howto/color-wheel/step3.png","url":"html/color-wheel#howto"}]}</script>

 {{<section documentation>}}
 ---